flegac/game-phaser.io/README.md

 # game-phaser.io
-Prototype of a race game using Phaser.io
+This project is a 2D game prototype using Phaser.io.

 # Installation :
 npm install